My favorite hikes…ever…in my life…

 - Cane Connector Trail (Candy Stripe 1 Mile) – This is a flat trail that connects the two parks.
 1 mile each way.

-- Cummins Falls State Park, Tennessee – 5/12/2013 – 2.1 miles, 334 feet elevation gain.
+Cummins Falls State Park, Tennessee – 5/12/2013 – 2.1 miles, 334 feet elevation gain.
 We packed the whole family in the car and took Mom on a Mother’s Day hike.
 A rare day where the whole clan spends a Sunday afternoon together.
 It was a fun adventure and a spectacular view from the top and bottom sides of the falls.
 This was a pretty new state park when we went and is very popular.
+This was a great hike because the kids all came and it was a great family day.
+Emily and I did it again and hiked to the falls (see above).

-- Ganier Ridge @ Radnor Lake State Park, Tennessee – 8/9/2011 – 3.62 miles, 355 feet elevation gain.
+Ganier Ridge @ Radnor Lake State Park, Tennessee – 8/9/2011 – 3.62 miles, 355 feet elevation gain.
 We’ve hiked all the trails around Radnor tons of times.
 It is pretty neat to have a State Park right down the road from our house.
 This was the first time we ever hiked Ganier Ridge…and it wasn’t the last!
+We’ve hiked on these trails many times.

 Great Smoky Mountains National Park – Our 8 Day Hiking Adventure